Strifee/Sentiment_analysis/README.md

 ![image](img/output2.png)

 <br/>
-Check all results on the notebook
+Check all results on the notebook.